Resume Annex

 Is Resume Annex more expensive than Rezi?

-No. Resume Annex Pro is $24 per month, compared to Rezi's $29 per month.
+No. Resume Annex Pro is $12/week (or $29/month, $79/quarter, or $199/year), compared to Rezi's $29 per month.
 Both offer free tiers.
-Resume Annex also includes a 7-day free trial on the Pro plan, and an annual option is available at $199 per year, which reduces the effective monthly cost further.
+Resume Annex also includes a 30-day money-back guarantee on Pro.

 Can I use Resume Annex and Rezi together?

 Yes.
-Some job seekers use Rezi primarily for its template library and formatting, then bring the finished resume into Resume Annex for ATS scoring, job discovery, and interview prep.
+Some job seekers use Rezi primarily for its template library and formatting, then bring the finished resume into Resume Annex for callback scoring, job discovery, and interview prep.
 The tools are not mutually exclusive, though most users will find one platform sufficient.

 Yes.
-Resume Annex offers a free ATS score at resumeannex.ai/ats-score that requires no account and returns results in about 10 seconds.
+Resume Annex offers a free resume score at resumeannex.ai/ats-score that requires no account and returns results in about 10 seconds.
 The score is deterministic, meaning the same resume and job description will always produce the same result, rather than relying on a model that may vary between runs.

 How does Resume Annex's job discovery compare to Rezi?